Vinfall/VNDB-Calendar/README.md

 ## Contribution

-If you happen to know Elm and Perl, I suggest you to contribute to VNDB directly (reference: [vndb/lib/VNWeb/Misc/Feeds.pm - yorhel/vndb](https://code.blicky.net/yorhel/vndb/src/branch/master/lib/VNWeb/Misc/Feeds.pm)) so no third party tool is needed.
+If you happen to know Perl, I suggest you to contribute to VNDB directly (reference: [vndb/lib/VNWeb/Misc/Feeds.pm - yorhel/vndb](https://code.blicky.net/yorhel/vndb/src/branch/master/lib/VNWeb/Misc/Feeds.pm)) so no third party tool is needed.
 That being said, any contribution is appreciated, either to VNDB or this repository.

 ## Acknowledgement